What is Supporting Teaching and Learning?

-Why should I study for this qualification?
+Why should I study this qualification?

-Course structure and content
+Course Structure and Content

 - Develop professional relationships with children, young people and adults